JezuzLizard/T6-Plutonium-Grief-Promod/README.md

 ### General
 * Round scoring - Down all enemy players to score a point for your team, reach the roundlimit to win the match
 * Shellshock due to bullets reduced from 0.75 to 0.25 seconds
+* Points awarded for shooting or knifing enemy players

 ### Custom Game Settings
 #### General